JordanRL/Roster/docs/roster/latest/Roster/App.md

     description
     :   *No description available*

+    **Application->findNamespace Description**

     Finds a registered namespace by a name or an abbreviation.

+---

 !!! signature "public Application->find(string $name)"
     **$name**